Are you currently in your eating disorder recovery journey and are feeling like you have been stuck in the same place?

 In this blog, we will cover exactly what this is, the signs of it, and how to break free.
 Ouasi-recovery in eating disorder recovery is when you have physically recovered, but you have not fully recovered mentally.

 It is very common for people in recovery to get stuck at this point.
 Especially those recovery in from anorexia nervosa or bulimia nervosa.

-Quasi recovery is one of the hardest points in recovery.
+It’s one of the hardest points in recovery.
 It is definitely not spoken about enough.
-In our clinical experience, it’s a half-way point where people often feel safer in going back towards eating disorder behaviours.
+In our clinical experience, it’s a halfway point where people often feel safer in going back towards eating disorder behaviours.

-There are many signs that you are in quasi recovery.
-Signs of quasi recovery include:
+There are many signs that you are in quasi-recovery.

-Avoiding food by telling yourself you “don’t like” the foods.
+Avoiding food by telling yourself you “don’t like” it.
 Commonly foods that were once fear foods or that you restricted in the past.

 Mostly choosing the diet version or a low-fat/carbohydrate version of certain foods.
 Commonly foods like yoghurt, ice cream, grains, or cereal products.

 Trying to make up for calories by exercising.